The rates of growth in a hyperbolic group: The growth ordinal

 \section{The growth ordinal}

 Theorem \ref{1.1} proves that the set of growth rates of a non-elementary hyperbolic group is well-ordered.
-Hence, we can associate with this set an ordinal, that depends only on the group $\Gamma$, that we denote $\zeta_{GR}(\Gamma)$.
+Hence, we can associate with this set an ordinal, that depends only on the group hyperbolic $\Gamma$, that we call the {\it growth ordinal} of $\Gamma$, and denote $\zeta_{GR}(\Gamma)$.

-Jorgensen and Thurston proved that the ordinal that is associated with the well-ordered set of volumes of hyperbolic 3-manifolds is $\omega^\omega$.
-Although we conjecture that: $\zeta_{GR}(\Gamma)=\omega^\omega$ for all non-elementary hyperbolic groups, we were able to prove that only in the case of limit groups.
+Jorgensen and Thurston proved that the ordinal that is associated with the well-ordered set of volumes of hyperbolic 3-manifolds is ${\omega_0}^{\omega_0}$.
+Although we conjecture that: $\zeta_{GR}(\Gamma)={\omega_0}^{\omega_0}$ for all non-elementary hyperbolic groups, we were able to prove that only in the case of limit groups (over free groups).

 \begin{thm} Let $L$ be a non-abelian limit group (over a free group).
 Then the rates of growth of $L$, with respect to all its finite generating sets, is well ordered. \end{thm}

 \proof We argue by contradiction.
 Let $\{S_n\}$ be a sequence of finite generating sets of the limit group $L$, such that the sequence of rates of growth, $\{e(L,S_n)\}$, is strictly decreasing. $L$ is a limit group, hence, there exists a sequence of epimorphisms, $\{u_m:L \to F_2\}$, that converges into the limit group $L$.